Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 6. **Feature Modules**: We will often wish to create modules to hold specific features of our application, which allows us to compartmentalize our code.
 This is different from the routing example, where we created a very simple module to hold all our routes in one place.

+7. **Core Module**: For restructuring purposes (*i.e.*, not for efficiency purposes), we should also consider placing any functionality that is only used on the basic, root part of our application into its own core module.
+For example, headers might often go into such a module, since they will always be there for the entire application.

 7. When we are placing items into a new module, keep in mind that **components, pipes, and directives cannot be placed in more than one module's declaration array**.
 However, services and modules can be in multiple imports or provider arrays.

     a.
 Obviously, this is a big problem, if we wish to share directives or pipes, *etc*, across multiple modules.
 We can solve this problem with a **shared module**.
 Typically, there will be a single such module in the application.
 We can place it in the "shared" directory with the file name *shared.module.ts*.